by Sebastian R. Fama

 In his "Apostolic Letter on Reserving Priestly Ordination to Men Alone" (Ordinatio Sacerdotalis), Pope John Paul II noted the following: "The fact that the Blessed Virgin Mary, Mother of God and Mother of the Church, received neither the mission proper to the Apostles nor the ministerial priesthood clearly shows that the non-admission of women to priestly ordination cannot mean that women are of lesser dignity, nor can it be construed as discrimination against them.
 Rather, it is to be seen as the faithful observance of a plan to be ascribed to the wisdom of the Lord of the universe (no. 3).

 The Church does not choose priests; rather, God calls them.
 The Church merely ratifies or authenticates a vocation.
 Only those who are called to the priesthood should be priests.
 This would exclude not only women but the majority of men as well.
-Some women have said they feel called.
+Some women have said they feel called to the priesthood.
 If they truly were, however, we would have women priests.
 The idea that a group of men can stop God from accomplishing His will in someone's life is ludicrous.
 The only one who can prevent God's will from being accomplished in your life is you.

 Was Moses able to free the Israelites from Egypt because Pharaoh feared him?
-No – he was able to do it because God called him and he said yes.
+No – he was able to do it because God called him, and he said yes.
 At first he refused, claiming that he was ill suited.
 He worried about his credibility with the people and his lack of eloquence as a speaker.
 But God told Moses that He would be with him (Exodus Chapters 3-4).
 God called Moses for a purpose, Moses said yes and then God made it happen.
 If God calls a woman to the priesthood and she says yes, God will make it happen.
 The fact that we haven't had any women priests in the last two thousand years means one of two things.
 Either God hasn't called any women to the priesthood or He did and they all said no.

 If God were calling women to the priesthood, would it not be reasonable to expect that He would have called some of the women who were closest to Him?
 And yet when we examine the writings of women like St. Catherine of Siena, St. Teresa of Avila, and St. Elizabeth Ann Seton we don't find any claims of being called to the priesthood.
 We only find loyalty to God and His Church.

-So that there would be no ambiguity on this issue, Pope John Paul II has made it clear that the Church's view in this matter is not subject to change.
-In "Ordinatio Sacerdotalis," he said the following, "I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church's faithful" (no. 4).
+So that there would be no ambiguity on this issue, Pope John Paul II said the following in his encyclical Ordinatio Sacerdotalis: "I declare that the Church has no authority whatsoever to confer priestly ordination on women and that this judgment is to be definitively held by all the Church's faithful" (no. 4).
 In other words, the matter is closed.

 Copyright © 2018 StayCatholic.com

 For Further Study